Boundary Discontinuity Designs: Theory and Practice

 The seminal research design used by \cite{black1999better} is prior to the development of modern methods for RD analysis, which occurred predominantly during the $2000$s; see \cite{Cattaneo-Titiunik_2022_ARE} for an overview.
 In more recent practice, the simple specifications \eqref{eq: reg-Pooling-DIM} and \eqref{eq: reg-Pooling-DIM-SFE} are not commonly used because researchers tend to adopt a continuity-based approach rather than a local randomization approach for interpretation.
 Under the continuity-based approach, the local constant fit has poor control of the misspecification bias, and hence practitioners prefer more flexible local regression specifications.

-Later empirical work using BD designs made more explicit the connection between geographic discontinuities in treatment assignment and the classical RD design, following more closely the methods of univariate continuity-based RD analysis, which emphasized including the RD score in the polynomial specification to allow for arbitrary dependence between the RD score and outcome even within the bandwidth.
-Although there is considerable diversity in the specifications used in more recent practice, most researchers that include the score adopted one of two main strategies: a polynomial fit of the outcome on the bivariate score $\bX_i$, or a polynomial fit of the outcome on the univariate distance $D_i$.
+Later empirical work using BD designs made more explicit the connection between geographic discontinuities in treatment assignment and the classical RD design, following more closely the methods for univariate continuity-based RD analysis, which emphasized including the RD score in the polynomial specification to allow for arbitrary dependence between score and outcome even within the bandwidth.
+Although there is considerable diversity in the specifications used in more recent practice, most researchers who include the score adopted one of two main strategies: a polynomial fit of the outcome on the bivariate score $\bX_i$, or a polynomial fit of the outcome on the univariate distance $D_i$.